KyleAndKelly/ListenUP/README.md

 # ListenUp
-ListenUp is a desktop app that helps users improve their Japanese listening skills by playing videos with synchronized subtitles.
+ListenUp is a desktop app that helps language learners improve their listening skills by playing videos with synchronized subtitles. developed by C++/QT